 Climate Change: It is inescapable and now requires learning specific skills in energy use, home adaptation, and cooperative community management.

-Practicing More Prevention: Preventing human failure before threat exists needs new priority; instead of waiting and treating problems after failure, prior prevention through education is the surest way to strengthen the generational resilience of a population and build wellbeing and social continuity.
+Practicing More Prevention: Preventing human failure before a threat exists needs new priority; instead of waiting and treating problems after failure, prior prevention through education is the surest way to strengthen the generational resilience of a population and build wellbeing and social continuity.

-Strengthening the Mind-Body Connection: Human Ecology education is performance-based, experiential, and brings both mind and body into the learning tasks; accomplishment is enjoyed in real time; flow, confidence and delight reinforce the power of the lesson; it continues to build self-interest and satisfaction as students personally experience tangible results in their lives.
+Strengthening the Mind-Body Connection: Human Ecology education is performance-based, experiential, and brings both mind and body into the learning tasks; accomplishment is enjoyed in real time; flow, confidence, and delight reinforce the power of the lesson; it continues to build self-interest and satisfaction as students personally experience tangible results in their lives.